 In its second century, the environment school’s research and teaching are focused on the following broad areas: ecology, ecosystems, and biodiversity; environmental management and social ecology in developing societies; forest science and management; global change science and policy; health and environment; industrial environmental management; policy, economics, and law; urban ecology, environmental planning, design, and values; and coastal and watershed systems.
 Under the leadership of Dean Indy Burke, the School is determined to further extend its scope.
 Our aim is to prepare our students to meet profound global environmental challenges and seize the opportunity to find sustainable solutions that will benefit people everywhere.

-Our goal is to ensure that the Yale School of Forestry & Environmental Studies is a truly global school of the environment.
+Our goal is to ensure that the Yale School of the Environment is a truly global school of the environment.
 And we’re headed in that direction.
 Every year students from 20 or more countries are part of the entering class.
 Our faculty are leading researchers and policymakers dedicated to teaching from a cross-disciplinary perspective.
 Our students and faculty benefit from the rich resources on the broader Yale campus while forming a distinct community within the university, a community with an atmosphere of warmth and collaboration.

-Deans of the Yale School of Forestry & Environmental Studies
+Deans of the Yale School of the Environment

 (The title of the School's administrative leader was changed from Director to Dean in 1919.)